Ukrainian Village, Chicago: History

 Ukrainian Village, like neighboring East Village, began as farmland.
 Originally, German Americans, who came mostly as immigrants in the mid-19th century, formed the largest ethnic group in the vicinity.
 With new waves of immigration starting in the late 19th century, by the turn of the century, the neighborhood was largely Slavic.
 Similar to Chicago's Lithuanian Downtown in Bridgeport, Ukrainians settled in the district because of their familiarity with Poles who lived in the surrounding Polish Downtown.
 Dense settlement of the neighborhood was largely spurred by the 1895 construction of an elevated train line along Paulina Ave (1700 W), which provided access to workplaces.
 It was decommissioned in 1964.

 A restaurant in Ukrainian Village with the colors of the Ukrainian flag.

 The Ukrainian community in the Chicago metropolitan area is not localized, but there was a concentration of immigrants and their descendants in what is now known as Ukrainian Village.
 It has three major Ukrainian churches, Ukrainian-owned financial institutions, a Ukrainian-language grammar school, the Ukrainian National Museum, a Ukrainian Cultural Center, the Ukrainian Institute of Modern Art, two Ukrainian youth organizations, and many Ukrainian-owned restaurants, stores and businesses.

 Over the past half century, Ukrainian Village has remained a middle-class neighborhood, populated largely by older citizens of Eastern European ancestry.
 It is bordered (and affected) on many sides by areas suffering more poverty and crime.
 There are also significant ethnic cultural institutions in the area.
 Although Ukrainian Village continues to be the center of Chicago's large Ukrainian community, the gentrification of West Town, Chicago community area is rapidly changing the demographic.
-Ukrainian Village is home to approximately 15,000 Ukrainians Americans.
+Ukrainian Village is home to approximately 15,000 Ukrainian Americans.

-Other notable local landmarks include Ss.
+Other notable local landmarks include Sts.
 Volodymyr and Olha Ukrainian Catholic Church, St. Nicholas Ukrainian Catholic Cathedral, St. Volodymyr Ukrainian Orthodox Cathedral, Roberto Clemente High School, St Mary's Hospital, and Holy Trinity Russian Orthodox Cathedral.
 The latter was commissioned by St. John Kochurov and designed by Louis Sullivan.

 Churches

 There are several churches within Ukrainian Village, with three located on one street, and most being within a block of each other.
 St. Nicholas Ukrainian Catholic Cathedral was the first of the two Ukrainian Greek Catholic churches in the village.
-Ss.
-Volodymyr and Olha Ukrainian Catholic Church formed in the 1970s after St. Nicholas' parish split in disagreement.
-St. Volodymyr Ukrainian Orthodox Cathedral represents the Eastern European Ukrainian Orthodox Church and primarily serves the fourth wave of Ukrainian immigrants from the 1990s.
-Holy Trinity Russian Orthodox Cathedral was the first Eastern European Russian Orthodox church to be built in what was then called the "Slavic Village."
+Sts.
+Volodymyr and Olha Ukrainian Catholic Parish in Chicago was established in the 1968 after parishioners of St. Nicholas parish had split in disagreement over the switch to the Gregorian calendar.
+During 1968-1973, until the new church was completed in 1973, parishioners attended and shared facilities at St. Volodymyr Ukrainian Orthodox Cathedral, located a few blocks north.
+As they both followed the Ukrainian traditional Julian calendar, sometimes also known as Eastern Rite or Eastern Orthodoxy.
+Lastly, a few more blocks northeast, is Holy Trinity Russian Orthodox Cathedral, the first Eastern European Russian Orthodox church to be built in what was then called the "Slavic Village".
 It was commissioned by St. John Kochurov and designed by Louis Sullivan.